Published on: 12 March 2013 | Last updated: 7 January 2020

 - Milano: : visitamilano.it

-- Lecco and Como:: lakecomo.eu (joint site provincia di Como and provincia di Lecco)
+- Lecco and Como:: lakecomo.is (joint site provincia di Como and provincia di Lecco)

 - Sondrio (Valtellina): valtellina.it and Livigno